start menu not working after update

 In addition, Conflicts with third-party applications or utilities can interfere with the proper functioning of the Start menu.
 Uninstalling recently installed third-party software eliminates potential conflicts, allowing you to identify the culprit causing the issue.

 If the start menu not working problem started after a recent change, you can perform System restore to revert your system to a previous stable state.
-This effectively undo recent changes that may have caused the Start menu issue.
+This effectively undoes recent changes that may have caused the Start menu issue.

 Also, Read